Cinépolis: India

-Cinepolis entered India in January 2015 by acquiring Fun Cinemas, an Indian multiplex cinema chain.
+Cinepolis entered India in January 2015 by acquiring Fun Cinemas, an Indian multiplex theater chain.
 It was based in Mumbai, and was originally established in 2001 by Essel Group.
 At the time of the acquisition, Fun Cinemas operated 24 multiplexes with 83 screens in India.

 Cinépolis planned to operate 500 screens in India with an investment of ₹ 1,500 crore and signed deals with 12 developers in eight cities to set up 110 screens in the first phase.
 There were also plans to enter into deals with developers to create 200 more screens across India by 2010.
 As of September 2024, Cinepolis India operates around 450 screens.
 It plans to add 80 screens in 2025.

 Cinépolis opened its largest Megaplex in India in Seasons Mall, Pune with 15 screens.
 It also operates another Megaplex at Viviana Mall, Thane with 14 screens including IMAX, 4DX, and Dolby Atmos screens.
-Cinepolis Kochi operates 3 VIP screens while Cinepolis Thane operates 4 VIP screens, first of its kind in India.
+Cinepolis Kochi operates 3 VIP screens while Cinepolis Thane operates 4 VIP screens, the first of its kind in India.
 Cinépolis also had a sub-brand in India known as Cinemastar.
 It was opened in December 2010 in Thane and was later rebranded as a Cinepolis cinema.